zuozhenggh/learning-library/data-management-library/odi/packages/odi12c-packages.md

 **Scenarios**
 A *scenario* is designed to put source components (mapping, package, procedure, variable) into production.
 A scenario results from the generation of code (SQL, shell, and so forth) for this component.
 Once generated, the code of the source component is frozen and the scenario is stored inside the Work repository.
 A scenario can be exported and then imported into different production environments.

-**Note:** Once generated, the scenario\'s code is frozen, and all subsequent modifications of the package and/or data models which contributed to its creation will not affect it.
+**Note:** Once generated, the scenario's code is frozen, and all subsequent modifications of the package and/or data models which contributed to its creation will not affect it.
 If you want to update a scenario - for example because one of its mappings has been changed, then you must generate a new version of the scenario from the package or regenerate the existing scenario.
-Refer to *Workig with Scenarios* in the *Oracle Fusion Middleware Developer\'s Guide for Oracle Data Integrator* for more information.
+Refer to *Working with Scenarios* in the *Oracle Fusion Middleware Developer's Guide for Oracle Data Integrator* for more information.

-In the lab *Deploying Integrated Applications*, you will generate the *LOAD\_ SALES\_ADMINISTRATION* scenario from a package and run this scenario from Oracle Data Integrator Studio.
+In the lab *Deploying Integrated Applications*, you will generate the *LOAD\_SALES\_ADMINISTRATION* scenario from a package and run this scenario from Oracle Data Integrator Studio.

 ## Step 2: Load Sales Administration Package Example
 This section contains the following topics: